savonet/book/installation.md

-This single line should work on any computer on which Docker is installed: no need to install opam, various libraries, or Liquidsoap, it will automatically download for you an image where all this is pre-installed.
+This single line should work on any computer on which Docker is installed: no need to install opam, various libraries, or Liquidsoap, it will automatically download for you an image where all this is pre-installed (if it does not work, this probably means that docker does not have the rights to access the sound device located at `/dev/snd`, in which case passing the additional option `--group-add=audio` should help).

 Libraries used by Liquidsoap
 ----------------------------